 - Use the Bandwagon Effect to Sell Add-Ons – Amazon, the internet’s largest retailer, always features add-on products.
 It does this on its shopping cart pages constantly.
 We all have seen statements like, “People who bought this item also bought these other items.”It’s an extremely effective technique that stimulates customers to follow others and do the same.

 - Graphic Images Can Suggest Popularity – The visual impact of images that feature a group of people can increase sales.
 For example, photos showing your large staff can demonstrate success and excellent performance for a service business.An image of a crowd waiting for your business to open for an event can act as a bandwagon trigger.

 - Social Media Numbers Add Up – If your company has a Facebook, Twitter, or other social media presence, strive for high numbers of people who “like” or “follow” your venue.
 Potential customers often check social media, which always feature these numbers prominently.Stay active and update your pages frequently to keep those statistics rising.
 Build a crowd of fans and you’ll boost your overall performance.

 Jump on the Bandwagon to Draw a Crowd

 In old-time circus parades, the lively music and colorful images on the bandwagon were important in attracting an eager audience for the performance.
 Online, people will follow the crowd to your business, too, but you must create a virtual crowd they can envision.
 Through crowd-sourced content and references to your popularity, you can stimulate the bandwagon effect in your internet marketing.
 Need help?
-Our neuromarketing firm can show you a wide range of proven strategies.
+Our Neuromarketing firm can show you a wide range of proven ways to stimulate sales.